linera-io/linera-protocol/CLI.md

 * `--timeout-increment-ms <TIMEOUT_INCREMENT>` — The number of milliseconds by which the timeout increases after each single-leader round

   Default value: `1000`
-* `-f`, `--force` — Perform the change even if it removes existing owners or has super owners